ntop/ntopng/doc/src/alerts/available_recipients.rst

 .. note::

-        The script must be a shell script (.sh extention).
+        The script must be a shell script (.sh extention) with execution permission.

 Alert information can be provided to the script in two ways: